esa/mo-services-java/RELEASING.md

 Release to Maven Central
 -------------

-1. Do the following tasks:
+1. Do the following tasks sequentially:
     * Update the RELEASE_NOTES.md for the impending release
     * Make sure the javadocs generation does not have any errors:  `mvn javadoc:javadoc`
     * Make sure the MO Testbeds are passing

-2. Update the versions of the pom files.
-Example, from: 9.0-SNAPSHOT to: 9.0 `git commit -am "Updates the project versions to X.Y"`
+    * Update the versions of ALL the pom files.
+Example, from: 9.0-SNAPSHOT to: 9.0
+    * Delete the local ~/.m2/repository and make sure that the project can be built from scratch

-3. Compile the projects with sources and javadocs (and enter your GPG Passphrase when prompted) and deploy to OSSRH (Maven Central):
+2. Compile the projects with sources and javadocs (and enter your GPG Passphrase when prompted) and deploy to OSSRH (Maven Central):
 ```
 mvn clean deploy -P release
 ```

-4. Inspect the staging repository in the Nexus Repository Manager [here][oss]
+3. Inspect the staging repository in the Nexus Repository Manager [here][oss]
     * Release it if everything looks alright
     * Or Drop it if there are errors

-5. Tag the release in GitHub
+4. Tag the release in GitHub

 Extra